Akima, Root Strata and Shindo!

 I had formed a few bands in the past that only ‘dabbled’ in that direction notably Hoboko, Kasanga and Amigos who all played a sort of Afro/Latin style Jazz, but nothing near the music that I had in mind, so eventually I put AKIMA together.
 Incidentally the name AKIMA comes from a composition by the great Yusef Lateef and it roughly translates from the African Bantu language as ‘birth and the celebration of life’ which I think is most appropriate for AKIMA music.
 Over the years AKIMA featured many fine musicians from all over the world but a notable one from those early days had an ensemble of remarkable African Yoruba ‘bata’ drum masters who joined me for a very productive musical experience.This was a very special group and I learnt so much about African music and culture.
 Thank you Ade’and his brother the late TJ Sowanu who sadly passed away far too early with deadly malaria..RIP TJ.
 That experience was truly both musically and spiritually inspiring and has had a profound and lasting effect on me to this day, enriching me even more to play from the heart.

-Trio Akima, was a natural progression of the larger Akima and was very much inspired by my love of ‘world’ folk music, it was condensed down to a duo or a trio which features myself – alto flute Native American flutes and saxophone, Hugh Bance – guitars and Joseph Philogene – African percussion and n’goni (hunters harp).
+Trio Akima, is the natural progression of the larger Akima and is still very much inspired by my love of ‘world’ tribal folk music, it was condensed down to a trio which features myself – Native American flutes, Paul Richards – guitars and Joseph Philogene – African percussion and n’goni (hunters harp).
 My main inspirations for Trio Akima are Yusef Lateef, Don Cherry, Charles Lloyd, R Carlos Nakai and the great legendary Japanese Zen masters of the shakuhachi.
 My ‘vision’ is to play music that is essentially improvised, both melodic and rhythmic and is deeply rooted in the ancient musical and spiritual history of all humanity and to take the listeners into a place of peace.
+We call our music ‘meditation music with a groove’!

 AKIMA: Free Spirit Music (a brief overview by Michael Tucker)

-One of the things I’m most looking forward to – if and when the current Covid situation eases enough – is a gig by the Akima trio of Geoff Hearn (Native American flutes), Hugh Bance (guitars) and Joseph Philogene (percussion, voice).
+One of the things I’m most looking forward to – if and when the current Covid situation eases enough – is a gig by the Akima trio of Geoff Hearn (Native American flutes), Paul Richards (guitars) and Joseph Philogene (percussion, voice).

 Geoff has run Akima for many years.
 Quality musicians from the world over have appeared with him in a band renowned for its potent mix of joyous melody and stomping rhythm.
 One of the early, large-ensemble incarnations of AKIMA featured African Yoruba “bata” drum masters to great effect in a couple of Arts Council-sponsored British tours..